philipmorg/Marketing-For-Self-Made-Experts/chapters/02-What-Is-Direct-Response-Marketing.md

 https://youtu.be/qM4zMofsI7w

-(This video had me doubled over in laughter.
-It's incredible, and I think it even has a brief cameo from Joe Biden. ;) )
+(This video had me doubled over in laughter)

 One of the ways pain gets amplified in direct response marketing is to focus on the _emotional_ aspects of the pain.
 Direct response copywriters will tell you that _all decisions_ are emotional first, backed up by a post hoc logical process.
 That may be true. [^2] But the problem is not how decisions are _actually_ made, the problem is how we believe we make decisions.
 And if your audience fancies themselves to be logical thinkers, a heavily emotional tone in direct response marketing almost certainly will be problematic.

 ### Curiosity

 Sometimes you'll see direct response marketing make use of curiosity.
-That's part of what I'm not proud of in my sales page for The Positioning Manual.

 The apotheosis of curiosity in direct response marketing is the clickbait headline.
 Some examples, courtesy of <this article>:

 - The Hot New Phone Everybody Is Talking About
 - You Won’t Believe What Happened Next